Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-Furthermore, we cannot have both $A \to B$ and $B \to A$, since otherwise the pair $Y_1$ and $Y_2$ would satisfy the yes-constraint. \end{proof}
+Furthermore, we cannot have both $A \to B$ and $B \to A$, since otherwise the pair $X,X'$ would satisfy the yes-constraint. \end{subclaimproof}

-By the above claim, if we take a sub-decomposition of $S$ by keeping only nodes with a given profile, then that sub-decomposition will be uniform.
+By the subclaim, if we take a sub-decomposition of $S$ by keeping only nodes with a given profile, then that sub-decomposition will be oriented.
 We can view the profiles as a split, by using an arbitrary total order on profiles.
-For this split, each layer is an oriented tree decomposition.
-This completes the proof of the lemma. \end{proof}
+For this split, each layer is an oriented tree decomposition. \end{claimproof} This concludes the proof of the lemma. \end{proof}

-Using the above lemma, we prove the Orientation Lemma, which says that the Dichotomy Lemma can be reduced to the case where all tree decompositions are oriented. \begin{proof}[Proof the Orientation Lemma] Suppose that we can prove the Dichotomy Lemma under the conditions in the Orientation Lemma.
-Let us now prove it for the general case.
-Consider then a class of tree decompositions $\Tt$ as in the assumptions of the Dichotomy Lemma.
-Let us assume that

-since otherwise, the conclusion of the Dichotomy Lemma would be satisfied.
-To prove the Dichotomy Lemma, we need to show that $\Tt$ has linearisations of bounded width.
-By Lemma~\ref{lem:dichotomy-wlog-uniform}, we can assume that